1 The Earl of Bath's regiment under James II

 In 1689 and 1690 the regiment stayed in garrison in the citadel of Plymouth and on the Channel Islands.
 In 1691 the regiment then sailed to Ostend under the command of Beville Granville (nephew to the Earl of Bath).
 Here Granville's regiment went into winter quarters.
 It took the field again in May 1692 and was encamped near Halle in early August.
 It then fought in the battle of Steenkerque on 3 August 1692, where it suffered 44 killed and 5 wounded6.
 After that it went to Damme in October and wintered there.
 In June 1693 it was on the Parck camp list of troops in William's army.
 On 1 July the regiment was detached from the main force in order to attack some enemy lines between the Schelde and the Lys and so it missed the battle of Landen (Neerwinden).

-William Lord North and Grey's regiment of foot
+3.2 Becomes William Lord North and Grey's regiment

 Because Beville Granville became governor of Barbados the regiment went to William Lord North and Grey, who was appointed on 15 January 1703.
 In May 1703 it participated in the confrontation near Loonaken.
 It then participated in the siege of Huy in August.
 In May 1704 the North and Grey regiment marched to the Danube.
 Here it participated in the battle of the Schellenberg.
 At Blenheim it was part of the force attacking the village of Blindheim.
 In this battle Lord North and Grey lost his right hand.
 After that the regiment marched to Holland escorting the prisoners.

 3.3 North and Grey's regiment at Ramillies

 In 1705 the regiment marched to the Moselle.
 The North and Grey regiment was then in the crossing of the Brabant Lines.
 In 1706 it was present at the battle of Ramillies.
 In July it covered the siege of Oostende and afterwards it took part in the siege of Menin.
 It wintered in Gent.